header image

 With Nonotuck since: 2012

-Darlyn was born and raised in Santo Domingo, Dominican Republic.
-She moved to Massachusetts in 2003 at the age of 17, and obtained a job in direct care as a residential counselor supporting people with disabilities.
-She decided to continue this career path and in 2011 graduated from Fitchburg State University with a Bachelor of Science in human services, while still working one-on-one with persons with disabilities.
-This experience served as the foundation for her current position as a care manager at the Sterling office, where she works to promote and support the development of healthy relationships between caregivers and people served.
-She joined the Nonotuck team in November 2012, and is very proud of being a part of this team.
-In her free time, she loves to spend time with family and friends.
+Darlyn began her career in the Human Services field as a residential counselor supporting people with disabilities.
+She decided to continue this career path and graduated from Fitchburg State University with a Bachelor of Science in Human Services, while still working one-on-one with persons with disabilities.
+This experience served as the foundation for the different roles she’s had at Nonotuck as Care Manager, Assistant Program Director, and now Program Director overseeing a team of amazing Human Service professionals and supporting a wonderful group of members at the Harvard Office.
+In her free time, she loves to spend time outdoors with family and friends.

 Irene Obutu